 Consent Forms will be issued to all members and adherents during June 2018 and a record kept by a liaison person within each church.

 Some information about certain individuals is stored on our website so that it can operate properly.
-The security of that is warranted by a company called ThenMedia that operates our website.
-Their privacy notice can be found here.
+The security of that is warranted by ThenMedia, the company that operates our website.
+View ThenMedia's privacy notice.